makoto/node-websocket-activity-monitor/README.md

 ## License

- My bits are [MIT](http://en.wikipedia.org/wiki/MIT_License), but be aware of others.
+ My bits and bobs are [MIT](http://en.wikipedia.org/wiki/MIT_License), but be aware of others.
 Especially RGraph has its own license, and you can not use it for commercial purpose, I think...